Tuesday, 18 April 2017

 ORA-00904: "I"."UNUSABLEBEGINNING#": invalid identifier

-In normal scenarios, when we clone the database using Cold Backup Method as I have already mentioned in one of my previous post regarding - Duplicate Oracle Database using Cold Backup Method, a database gets duplicated within a few minutes or hours (depending upon the database size of course).
+Every now and then, one needs to clone a database using Cold Backup Method as I have already shown in one of my previous post - Duplicate Oracle Database using Cold Backup Method, a database gets duplicated quickly, within a few minutes or hours (depending upon the database size of course).

 Now below are some steps from the same process and at the end, I faced this error.